Grkila/Grkila/README.md

 </p>

 ---
 ## 📜 **About Me**
+---
 I am a fourth-year Control Systems Engineering student specializing in robotics, embedded systems, and industrial automation.
 My coursework and hands-on projects have provided me with a strong foundation in control algorithm design (PID, SMC, Fuzzy), microcontroller programming (ESP32, STM32), and computer vision with OpenCV.
 Key projects include developing SIL/HIL simulations for a two-joint robot manipulator, engineering a smart robotic grasping system with adaptive force control, and building a high-frequency derivatives trading system for a 24-hour hackathon.
+My leadership experience as Head Organizer for EESTEC LC Novi Sad has equipped me with valuable project management and teamwork skills.
+I am proficient in C/C++, Python, MATLAB, and various industry-standard tools.
 I'm always looking for the next challenge in robotics or control systems.
 If you're working on something exciting in automation or just want to talk tech, feel free to connect!
----

 <details>
 <summary>